MrAlcoholicFox/vkQuake/readme.md

 These files aren't free to distribute, but `pak0.pak` is sufficient to run the game and it's freely available via the [shareware version of Quake](http://bit.ly/2aDMSiz).
 Use [7-Zip](http://7-zip.org/) or a similar file archiver to extract `quake106.zip/resource.1/ID1/PAK0.PAK`.
 Alternatively, if you own the game, you can obtain both .pak files from its install media.
+If your .pak files are capitalized (like PAK0.PAK) then renaming them to have all lowercase caps will allow them to run.

 Now locate your vkQuake executable, i.e. `vkQuake.exe` on Windows or `vkquake` on Ubuntu.
 You need to create an `id1` directory next to that and copy `pak0.pak` there, e.g.: